 Chemical sunscreens come in many different types.
 You can find them in non-natural sunscreens.
 The chemical sun filters penetrate your skin and then ensure that it can protect the skin against UV radiation.
 However, this withdrawal can sometimes take up to 1 hour, so apply on time!

-Because the chemical sunscreen filter must be well absorbed into the skin, it is better to rub it under your other care products.
+Because the chemical sunscreen filter must be absorbed well into the skin, it is better to lubricate it under your other care products.
 Over time, the effectiveness of chemical sunscreens diminishes.
 It is therefore important to purchase a new sunscreen every year.

 The chemical filter is thus absorbed into the skin and some of them can lead to health risks.
 The choice is yours to switch to natural sunscreen, without the risks of chemical ingredients in your body.